Oct 2, 2019

 For some insight into the importance of long-term investing, take a look at this chart, which shows the compounding value of stocks since right before the Great Depression.

-Turn on Auto-Stash
+Turn on Recurring Transactions

 It’s an easy way to add small amounts of money on a regular basis into your investments.
 This way, you can avoid the emotional aspect of investing and won’t get fooled into trying to time the market, which means trying to make guesses about which way the market is heading.
 (No one can predict exactly what the market will do tomorrow or next week.
 If anyone tells you they can, run away.)